 This course is ideal if you have an interest in progressing to university in an Art and Design/Illustration area of study.

 How is the course assessed?

-Portfolio/Assignment based assessment working with strict deadlines in line with UAL expectations.
-Final major project assessed by the exam board.
+Portfolio/Assignment based assessment working with strict deadlines in line with UAL expectations and a final major project assessed by the exam board.

-On the UAL level 3 Diploma in Art and Design students will take a total of nine units to complete the diploma qualification and 13 for the extended diploma.
-All work is internally set and assessed and unit 8 and 13 are externally moderated by the exam board.
+On the UAL Level 3 Diploma in Art and Design students will take a total of three units to complete the diploma qualification and six for the extended diploma.
+All work is internally set and assessed and unit 3 and 6 are externally moderated by the exam board.